tonyelhabr/sports_viz/56-attendance/notes.md

 ## TODO

--   Consolidate team mapping with xengagement team mapping
--   Check wiki capacities against fotmob's (wiki is still important for coords)
+[x] Consolidate team mapping with xengagement team mapping [x] Check wiki capacities against fotmob's (wiki is still important for coords) [ ] Add twitter user ids to mapping so that can pull number of followers

 ## Questions